Highland-Park-High-Rollers/Highland-Park-High-Rollers.github.io/index.md

 Welcome to the home of the **Highland Park High Rollers**, the only board game group for adults in Highland Park, NJ.

+## Social media
 Check out our [Facebook Group](https://www.facebook.com/groups/662546804794962) for more information and to meet our group members.

+Discord: Attend an event or reach out on Facebook to request an invite link.

+## Upcoming events
 Calendar of upcoming events:

 <div class="calendar-container">